arc-bphc/arc-iot/arc-iot.md

 After the individual rounds for all the teams are completed, the top four teams are selected for the Knockout Round.

 The rules regarding bomb defusal are the same as in the Individual round.
-However, in the Knockout Round, two teams play at once.
-One team gets 5 minutes to set the bombs in the arena and the other team gets 5 minutes to defuse these bombs.
-After this, the teams setting the bombs and defusing the bombs are reversed.
+However, in the Knockout Round, **two teams** play at once.

+One team gets **5 minutes** to **place** the bombs in the arena and the other team gets **5 minutes** to defuse these bombs as per the rules in the Individual round.
+After this, the teams placing the bombs and defusing the bombs are **reversed** and the game is played again.
 The team with the highest cumulative score of setting and defusing wins.

 #### Scoring System

+##### Placing Bombs

+* Points awarded = Number of Bombs left after the round is over x 50 points

+##### Defusing Bombs

 * Type-1 Bomb Defusal: 20 points
 * Type-2 Bomb Defusal: 50 points for defusing the bomb, 10 points for defusing each of the pre-requisite bombs